kentyucra/data_engineering_course_lab1/README.md

 docker-compose up -d
 ```

-This repo was tested with Colima and the legacy `docker-compose` command.
+If your Docker setup does not support the newer Compose plugin, use the legacy `docker-compose` command.

 ### MySQL is not reachable